 “How much money can I make in the real estate business?”

 Your income is only limited by how hard and smart you work.
 Some new agents think this is a “get rich quick” profession and they are sadly disappointed.
 With hard work, diligence, honesty and continuing to learn the craft, you can earn an extremely high income.
-At the same time, you can enjoy great satisfaction as you help people with what is often their biggest financial decisions.
+At the same time, you can enjoy great satisfaction as you help people with what is often their biggest financial decision.

 “Are there any ongoing education requirements after getting my license?”

-Yes, all Affiliate Brokers must complete 16 hours of approved continuing education every two years for renew of the license.
+Yes, all Affiliate Brokers must complete 16 hours of approved continuing education every two years for renewal of the license.
 CLI has a wide variety of Continuing Education Courses to help you meet this requirement.